10aded/Odin-Vulkan-GLFW-Rainbow-Triangle/README.md

-# Vulkan Rainbow Triangle in Odin and GLFW
+# Vulkan Rainbow Triangle in Odin with GLFW

 This is a "minimal" example of a Vulkan app in Odin which renders a rainbow triangle.